wmo-im/iwxxm/README.md

 # See also

 *   The [IWXXM modelling repository](https://github.com/wmo-im/iwxxm-modelling) contains UML model of IWXXM and tools that were used for preparing schemas, schematron rules and associated files in this repository.
+*   The [IWXXM code list repository](https://github.com/wmo-im/iwxxm-codelists) contains code lists for use with IWXXM which will also be uploaded to the [WMO Codes Registry](https://codes.wmo.int) for on-line access.
 *   The [IWXXM translation repository](https://github.com/wmo-im/iwxxm-translation) has resources related to Traditional Alphanumeric Code (TAC) to IWXXM translation, including equivalent TAC/IWXXM pairs and a list of translation software.